chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

    - **Rationale**: Can't charge a card that doesn't exist, user must re-enable auto-pay after adding new card
 13. **User tries to delete account with wallet balance** → Prevent deletion, require withdrawal first
 14. **Different currencies in same group** → ✅ Same currency per group (set at group creation, no conversion needed)
-15. **Chargeback received** → Handle via Stripe/Paystack dispute system, respond with evidence, update records
+15. **Chargeback received** → Handle via Stripe dispute system, respond with evidence, update records
 17. **Partial payment failure** → Some members charged, others failed → Notify admin, retry failures
-18. **Webhook delayed/missing** → Fallback to polling Stripe/Paystack API for payment status
+18. **Webhook delayed/missing** → Fallback to polling Stripe API for payment status
 19. **Recipient is defaulter (has overdue payments)** → Skip ALL auto-payments to them, notify recipient
 20. **Member is defaulter (has overdue payments)** → Skip charging their card, notify member
 21. **Recipient has overdue in one group but not others** → Skip ALL payments until all overdue cleared? (recommended: check ALL groups)